-Trauma effects can make a women feel out of control, or like she’s going crazy.
-She may fee, either emotionally numb or suddenly alert and panicky.
+Trauma effects can make women feel out of control, or like she’s going crazy.
+She may feel, either emotionally numb or suddenly alert and panicky.
 Women may not realize that they are reacting to things that remind her of her abuse.
 Many people don’t know that abuse can affect their lives for many years and do not connect the common effects of trauma to experiences of the childhood abuse.

 Many people in society judge people who have mental illness or child abuse stories.
 It is devastating to the person that has been abused to live in a world the has stigma towards them because their living out their childhood traumas.
 I often use the quote “Don’t Judge Me If You Don’t Know My Story.”